Psychology Study abroad

 How to apply for student exchange

-If you want to take a dissertation in Psychology during the Honours year you must complete C8302: Research Methods in Psychology or an alternative that is approved by Kellyanne.
+If you want to take a dissertation in Psychology during the Honours year you must complete C8321: Research Methods and Data Analysis.

 Applications for study abroad take place online through Mobility Online.

-You’ll spend three summer months (June-August or July-September) undertaking a work placement in a European partner university, working with an experienced research team.
+You'll spend 8 to 12 weeks during the summer months undertaking a work placement in a European partner university, working with an experienced research team.

 What you'll gain